Reading layout

 Frequently Asked Questions

 Can Python scrape JavaScript-rendered websites?
 Yes, but standard HTTP clients like requests cannot execute JavaScript.
-For dynamic sites, use headless browser automation tools like Playwright or Selenium, or reverse-engineer the underlying API endpoints that populate the frontend data.
+For dynamic sites, use headless browser automation tools like Playwright or Selenium, or reverse-engineer the underlying API endpoints that supply the frontend data.